 Most earbuds are designed for use while mobile; after all, they're inherently more portable and discrete than headphones.
 But not all of them are made for heavy activity.
 Ever try running or hitting the gym with most off-the-shelf 'buds?
 I have, for years.
 It's usually not an enjoyable experience.
 They need to meet some pretty specific criteria:

 - The earbuds need to stay put at all times.
 Any regular fitness fan will tell you that getting in a sort of rhythm is pretty important, and it's nigh-impossible to do so if you're stopping every few minutes to fix your earbuds.

 These days, earbuds are a dime a dozen - they can be had for as little as $1 at the dollar store, all the way into the hundreds of dollars for a high-end pair.
 And sound quality has improved quite a bit since the early days - any buds that are mid-range or better usually offer pretty good sound, so they're differentiated as much by features as by sound quality.
 That's where the $50 a-JAYS One+ headphones come through: features.
+In this case, the largest selling point (that gives it that little "+" in the name) is the inclusion of a control button.
 Read More